 A Site Profile allows you to craft unique customer personas based on various demographic characteristics.
 For example, does your customer tend to:

 Characteristics like these can be defined and assigned to one or multiple Site Profiles that you build.
-Then each Report you create includes a score on how well this trade area matches your profile and unique target market requirements.
+Then each report you create will include a score on how well this trade area matches your profile and unique target market requirements.

 Building a Profile

-To get started, navigate to your Account Settings in the top right hand corner of your account.
+To get started, navigate to your account name in the top right hand corner of your account.

-You'll see your newly saved profile listed in the Site Profile library, at which point you can set one as a Default, remove others, or add more.
+You'll see your newly saved profile listed in the Site Profile library, at which point you can set one as your default, remove others, or add more.

 Scoring Site Profiles by Location Suitability

 In any single-site Report, you'll get a Location Suitability score based on how well the trade area matches your site profile:

 The Location Suitability Score is based on a scale of 0 to 100.
 It measures your trade area suitability based on the preferences that you set when defining your unique site profile (e.g. Education, Household type, Diversity) questionnaire:

 Trade Area Insights